wp-plugins/content-protector/readme.txt

 * Set up multiple protected sections on a single Post
 * Display the protected content inline via AJAX or by reloading the page
-* Set cookies so users won't need to re-enter the password on every visit
+* Set cookies so users won't need to re-enter the password on every visit, and share authorization with groups of protected sections.
 * Apply custom CSS to your forms
 * Choose from a variety of encryption methods for your passwords (depending on your server configuration)
 * Supports Contact Form 7 in AJAX mode